kitnil/awesome/README.md

 - [otseca](https://github.com/trimstray/otseca) - Open source security auditing tool to search and dump system configuration.
 It allows you to generate reports in HTML or RAW-HTML formats.
 - [mkchain](https://github.com/trimstray/mkchain) - Open source tool to help you build a valid SSL certificate chain.
 - [multitor](https://github.com/trimstray/multitor) - Create multiple TOR instances with a load-balancing.
-- [sandmap](https://github.com/trimstray/sandmap) - Nmap on steroids!
+- [sandmap](https://github.com/trimstray/sandmap) - Nmap on steroids.
 Simple CLI with the ability to run pure Nmap engine, 31 modules with 459 scan profiles.
 - [index](https://github.com/go-modules-by-example/index) - Go modules by example is a series of work-along guides
 - [htrace.sh](https://github.com/trimstray/htrace.sh) - My simple Swiss Army knife for http/https troubleshooting and profiling.
 - [qemu-android-x86-runner](https://github.com/rexim/qemu-android-x86-runner) - Quick Start on How to Run Android x86 in QEMU